DBC-SF/mentorship-wiki/faq.md

 _Are there opportunities for title advancement/pay increase?_

 Currently there are no opportunities for title advancement or pay increase.
 Mentors that have been doing particular activities will be given preference for doing these.

-There may be title advancement in the future - Need to get the program up and running first.

-There will not be opportunities for pay increase.